PROGRAMS & PROJECTS.

 Rehab & Release

 Here at KWC we recognize the importance of conservation and its roles in the lives of wildlife.
-We will be offering education projects to the community consisting of sustainable practices such as gardening, soil health, hydroponics, composting practices, and clean energy initiatives.
-If you want to know how to grow your own food in a sustainable and impactful way, or wish to build our own native ecosystem in your backyard or local business then come to our center and be ready to get your hands dirty!
+We will be offering education projects to the community consisting of sustainable practices such as gardening, soil health, composting practices, and clean energy initiatives.

 KWC Festival events/ Gala

-KWC will be hosting its first-ever Gala to raise funds to help cover our expensive veterinary bills, research, and organization development.
+KWC will be hosting its first-ever Gala to raise funds to help cover our expensive veterinary bills, cost of species specific formula, and organization development.
 We also perform an annual spring baby shower for newborns, and a fall festival event with local art, music, and food vendors.

-This incredible project is a nationwide effort dedicated to raising the declining numbers of pollinator insects and birds affected by commercial farming pesticide usage and industrial businesses.
-We create special feral gardens using specific native plant species preferred by pollinator insects and birds.
-It is our goal to teach the community about the importance of these gardens for the ecological biodiversity of your community.
+This incredible project is a nationwide effort dedicated to raising the declining numbers of pollinator insects and birds.
+It is our goal to teach the community about the ecological importance of these gardens.
 These gardens act as waystations for species migrating south during the winter seasons.
 Monarch butterfly populations have rebounded due to these conservation efforts.

 2020 Otter Enclosures